STVN-afk/Open-Source-Gov-Dataset-Extraction-tool/README.md

 - API Keys, required by some datasets to request and access data.
 You will need to register and generate API keys for the following services:
     - [Constituency & MP](https://developer.parliament.uk/)
     - [Company House](https://developer.company-information.service.gov.uk/overview)
-- [GNU Make](https://www.gnu.org/software/make/), used to run the automatic download and import
+- make required, used to run the automatic download and import

  Store your keys securely using a .env file and load them in your scripts using the python-dotenv package to keep your credentials private.

 # Installation
 uses pytest 8.3.5 to run tests.
-A makefile has been provided to run tests and download dependencies.
+A makefile has been provided to run tests and download dependencies. <br/>

+To install all required dependencies, run the following in the terminal:
+<pre> make install </pre>

+To setup subdirectories needed for some of the scripts, run the following in the terminal:
+<pre> make setup-dirs </pre>

+To run Tests, run the following in the terminal:
+<pre> make test </pre>

+All Dependencies can be found in the requirements.txt file

 <Talk about Makefile and downloads here>

 # Usage Instructions + Explanations